 ChopinandMysaucepan is the blogging duo Chopinand & Mysaucepan’s food, travel and music blog.

-Living in a cosmopolitan and vibrant city, this Sydney couple is passionate about food culture and trends.
-They enjoy networking with people in the food and hospitality industry and frequent cafes and restaurants to check out the latest trends and what’s hot around town.
+Living in cosmopolitan and vibrant Sydney, they are passionate about food culture and trends.
+They enjoy networking with people in the food and hospitality industry and frequent cafes and restaurants to check out latest trends and what’s hot around town.

-Although relatively new to the blogging scene where they only began in April 2011, they are not new to Sydney’s food scene having lived in Australia for many years.
-Since they began blogging, ChopinandMysaucepan has covered restaurant reviews, recipes, book reviews, travel writing, fresh food markets, food and musical events and also interviewed some of Sydney’s prominent food personalities.
+Since they began blogging in April 2011, ChopinandMysaucepan has covered restaurant reviews, recipes, book reviews, travel writing, fresh food markets, food and musical events and interviewed some of Sydney’s prominent food personalities.

-Mysaucepan is a regular reviewer for Sydney Morning Herald’s Good Food Guide and she is passionate about all the latest trends in food, new restaurant openings and food personalities around Australia and abroad.
+Mysaucepan is a PR and communications specialist with a global food corporation.
+She is also a regular reviewer for Sydney Morning Herald’s Good Food Guide & Good Food Under $30.
+She is passionate about all the latest trends in food, new restaurant openings and food personalities around Australia and abroad.

 ChopinandMysaucepan is a delicious journal of music, cooking, travel and good food.
 It is predominantly a Sydney food blog but will also feature culinary and travel experiences from exciting places around the world.